apache/fury-site/docs/guide/swift/external-types.md

 Use an external structural serializer when the target exposes a schema that Fory can access and construct directly.
 Use a
-[manual serializer](manual-serializers.md) when the target needs a customized encoding or has private construction invariants.
+[custom serializer](custom-serializers.md) when the target needs a custom encoding or has private construction invariants.

 An external structural serializer is a separate declaration.
 Register it, then